axelpale/yamdog/api.md

 - *file*
   - string, the absolute file path that contains the block.
 - *signature*
-  - string, the call signature e.g. 'mylib.myfun(param)'
+  - string, the call signature e.g. 'mylib.myfun(param)'.
+The signature is equivalent to shortName + postfix.
+Signatures are especially used in headings.
 - *name*
   - string, the unit name derived from the call signature. e.g. 'mylib.myfun'
 - *postfix*